autoplot/documentation/javadoc/org/autoplot/datasource/CompletionsDataSourceEditor.md

-# org.autoplot.datasource.CompletionsDataSourceEditorGeneric Editor based on completions was first developed with
+# org.autoplot.datasource.CompletionsDataSourceEditor

- JunoWavesDataSource, now will be used instead of completions when file icon is used.
+Generic Editor based on completions was first developed with JunoWavesDataSource, now will be used instead of completions when file icon is used.

-CompletionsDataSourceEditor( )
+# CompletionsDataSourceEditor( )
 Creates new form CompletionsDataSourceEditor

 ***